grannycart/by-sound-alone_source/beta-manuscript/two_preface.md

 [//]: # (This is _two_ underscore preface because it should come after the diagrams.)

+[//]: # (Maybe start with this: You can skip this preface.
+Go ahead, I don't mind.
+I'd much prefer you dove directly into the story than have you slog through this thing out of a sense of duty or completion.
+However for those of you inclined to wring the most you possibly can out of a book, I've got this preface in here to maybe shed some light on a few of the more obscure themes of this book.
+So if you're still reading and inclined to finish the preface, perhaps you'll have a ever so slightly fuller experience when you hit the book itself.)

 # Preface to the Beta Version